Skip to contentSkip to navigationSkip to topbar

 Networking Considerations for Video Applications

 In real-time video applications, clients must be able to exchange audio, video, and other media with one another with as low latency as possible.
-When clients connect to a video Room, the Twilio Video SDK tries to establish that direct media connection between clients or between a client and Twilio's media server (also called a Selective Forwarding Unit, or SFU), depending on the type of Room used.
+When clients connect to a video Room, the Twilio Video SDK tries to establish that direct media connection between a client and Twilio's media server (also called a Selective Forwarding Unit, or SFU).

-In an ideal situation, clients can connect directly to one another to exchange media.
+In an ideal situation, clients can connect directly to Twilio's SFU to exchange media.

 Firewalls and Network Address Translation (NAT) can impact the quality and performance of your application if they block direct communication of media.

-If a direct connection cannot be established between peers (in Peer-to-Peer Rooms) or between a client and Twilio's media servers (in Group Rooms), Twilio will use a TURN relay to exchange media.
+If a direct connection cannot be established between a client and Twilio's media servers, Twilio uses a TURN relay to exchange media.
 Using TURN adds additional latency to the application, as it adds an extra hop between the client sending the media and the client receiving the media.

 (information)